Let me start out with a quote from Vesper Lynd in this scene:

 By this I would assume the filmmakers are trying to pass off Bond’s Brioni suit as a bespoke Savile Row suit, but the cut of Brioni is distinctly Roman and not British.
 The shoulders are too square and too built up, giving the impression of a new-money-rich executive rather than an old-money, public school educated man.

-James Bond also does not wear his suit with disdain.
+James Bond also does not wear his suit with disdain, at least not in the films before Casino Royale.
 Bond has always had a strong interest in the clothes he wears and does not dress a certain way merely because he thinks he is supposed to.
 That line in the film suggest he only wears a suit because he thinks that what men are to wear and would rather not wear a suit.
 The three piece suit in the final scene of Casino Royale shows that he has changed his opinions of suits and now enjoys wearing suits.
 It would be unusual, however, for a 38-year-old man to change is tastes in clothes so dramatically.
 Ian Fleming would not have expected Bond’s love for Vesper to change his tastes in clothes, which is something ingrained in one’s ways more typically at half of Bond’s age here.
 No man in his late 30s would decide only then that he likes wearing suits.

 The suit’s cloth is navy with a subtle, closely-spaced grey pinstripe that’s hardly there.
 This isn’t very British either, as they ordinary prefer their stripes to stand out, or at least appear to be there.
 The suit has a button three front and four cuff butts with straight, flapped pockets.
 We see very little else of this suit, but it’s likely that this suit is detailed in the same way as the suit in the following scene, which will be covered at a later date.